From the moment I saw the film Twister at the age of 12, I was fascinated by the weather.

 Whilst at the UK Met Office I created weather forecasts for UK airports, energy and travel companies, as well as writing weather scripts for BBC Radio and even forecasting for Manchester Football Club!

-Ultimately thought I always wanted to return home to the Isle of Man, and when a job was advertised in February 2013.
+Ultimately though, I always wanted to return home to the Isle of Man, and when a job was advertised in February 2013.
 I submitted my application.

 I started at Ronaldsway Meteorological Office in June 2013, my role requires me to give forecasts to a wide variety of customers, including aviators and mariners who operate in and around the Isle of Man, as well as writing forecasts for the general public.
 Sometimes you may even hear me on Manx Radio!